openthread/openthread/doc/spinel-protocol-src/spinel-prop.md

 Tech   | 0x50 - 0x5F, 0x1500 - 0x15FF | Technology-specific
 IPv6   | 0x60 - 0x6F, 0x1600 - 0x16FF | (#prop-ipv6)
 Stream | 0x70 - 0x7F, 0x1700 - 0x17FF | (#prop-core)
+Debug  |              0x4000 - 0x4400 | (#prop-debug)

-Note that each property section has two reserved ranges: a primary range (which is encoded as a single byte) and an extended range (which is encoded as two bytes). properties which are used more frequently are generally allocated from the former range.
+Note that some of the property sections have two reserved
+ranges: a primary range (which is encoded as a single byte) and an extended range (which is encoded as two bytes). properties which are used more frequently are generally allocated from the former range.

 {{spinel-prop-core.md}}